 Traiectum ad Mosam was a middle-sized village near the place where the main road between Tongeren, the capital of the Tungri, and Cologne, the capital of the Ubians and Germania Inferior, crossed the Meuse.
-In the fourth century, the town was heavily fortified.
-This castle became the nucleus of the medieval and modern city.
+In the fourth century, the town, which served as port of Tongeren, was heavily fortified and this castle became the nucleus of the medieval and modern city.

 The tens of thousands of inhabitants of Cologne lived in one of the most important cities north of the Alps.
 Situated on the Rhine frontier, this center of Roman culture was the residence of the governor of the military zone and a giant port of transshipment.
 The soldiers in the frontier forts needed food, especially corn, which was produced on the fertile loess of northern Gaul.
 Therefore, the road from Bavay to Tongeren to Cologne was of vital importance for the survival of the army of the Lower Rhine.

 The course of the ancient, gravelled road can still be followed in today's Maastricht.
 The western part of the ancient main road followed the course of the modern Tongerseweg.
 A visitor would have known that he was approaching a town when he saw the cemetery along the road, which has been discovered under the Vrijthof (the name of this square means "cemetery").
 Here, the road made a turn to the right, through what is now the Havenstraat.
 It is known that an apothecary and a cobbler had their shops in this street.
 At the end of the ancient Havenstraat was a sanctuary, on the site of the later, medieval church of Our Lady Star of the Sea.
 Now, the road turned to the left, and through the modern Plankstraat, the visitor arrived at the river Meuse, which he had to cross if he wanted to proceed to Cologne.